The-Scripters-Guild/ForgeWiki/community/contributing-to-tsg-forge-wiki/style-guide/README.md

 A spreadsheet showing various Forge data collected by TSG members
 {% endembed %}

-In the case of embeds that don't allow you to go to the source page, be sure to [include the link to them](https://docs.google.com/spreadsheets/d/1nWTARlv1CZKfNVOramvxRC6u56VvK4GrqpLJZP4IPbQ/) afterwards, if it's beneficial to the reader.
+In the case of embeds that don't link to the source page, be sure to [include the link to them](https://docs.google.com/spreadsheets/d/1nWTARlv1CZKfNVOramvxRC6u56VvK4GrqpLJZP4IPbQ/) afterwards, if it's beneficial for the reader.

 #### <mark style="color:green;">Contributors</mark>